 Why a Diversity Scholarship?

 CHF Canada recognizes that the strength of its membership is in the many cultures and identities represented within Canada’s housing co‑ops.
 CHF Canada has joined with regional federations across the country to recognize and support young people living in housing co-ops who are actively involved and promoting diversity in their community.
 The goal of the Diversity Scholarship program is to financially support emerging leaders of the co‑op housing movement in their pursuit of post-secondary education.
-To date, more than $1.7 million has been awarded to over 400 recipients across the program.
+As of 2022, more than $1.9 million has been awarded to over 440 scholarship recipients.

 A limited number of scholarships for leaders of any age who wish to undertake training to improve their skills to better serve their housing co-operative.
 Training in diversity, inclusion, reconciliation, unconscious bias, gender equality and language training are all examples of possible training options.

 Who can apply?